 [The Uber driver is] a registered gun owner who has a concealed carry license.
 He doesn’t face any charges. . . .

 In a Washington Post column, Eugene Volokh asks: “Have civilians with permitted concealed handguns stopped such mass shootings before?”
+We provided Volokh with a list of cases that used.

 The Uber driver case isn’t even the first mass public shooting in Chicago that has been stopped by a concealed handgun permit holder.